 - 4 for the Handles (2 for each one)

-Here are some videos that show how the face of your Core could move around using servos:
+Here are some video examples of what you might do to move the face of your Core using servos:

 Step 7: Thinking about electronics.